 After a while I realized that I was not standing alone in the mesmerizing beauty and we both just stood watching the perfect play of clouds.

 The feeling I had was -I don’t want to move from here.
-For the rest of my life, I want to be a traveler and wake up each day with this happiness and peace in my heart.
+For the rest of my life, I want to be a traveler and to wake up each day with this happiness and peace in my heart.

 To be continued….